 This is an affordably priced bike especially with the ability to use in three different positions to get the most comfortable riding position for you.
 As you’d expect at this price it is no frills and is made for light to moderate exercise which it seems to provide this to the satisfaction of customers.

-To check out the latest pricing and availability click here:
+To check out the latest pricing and availability at Amazon click here:

 Best Choice Products Folding Adjustable Magnetic Upright Exercise Bike is a simple and convenient bike to use.
 It’s compact size and its quietness means it can be used just about anywhere and at anytime.

 You can then exercise when you want.
 It won’t disturb others.
 It can be adjusted to fit people of a range of heights.
 The 3 exercise positions means you can also get to exercise in the most comfortable position for you.

 It seems to be durable and sturdy so you can just get on with your workout.

 It is for beginners and those wanting low to moderate levels of intensity.
 It’s not for people who want intense training or spinning type workouts.